Sachielsc/spring-kafka-test/doc/Event-Driven Application Architectures.md

 Also, network input and output to and from the broker, the efficiency of the broker, the efficiency of the algorithms processing the event data, and even the structure of the event messages can affect the system performance.
 There are many factors to consider:

-## Factors about testing Event-Driven Application Architectures
-### Logging
-In order to get the data generated when testing an event-driven application, you need comprehensive logging to capture the information and an `aggregation framework` to collect it.

-Tools: Examples of such frameworks are Fluentd and Logstash.
-If you’re using a cloud provider, there are products such as Amazon CloudWatch or Google Cloud Stackdriver.
-Not only is log aggregation important, but you’ll also need a way to analyze and view the log information once it’s gathered.
-Then you can use a product such as Kibana, Splunk or Grafana.

-This is where distributed tracing comes into play.

-### Distributed Tracing
-Distributed tracing is designed to monitor the complete activity path of a transaction throughout the entire system.
-A tracing client is installed on each computing artifact that hosts a service.
-The client monitors activity and sends back information organized to a particular workflow instance.
-- Wavefront
-- Jaeger

 ### The Testing Hierarchy Still Holds
 The biggest difference between testing synchronous applications and those that are based in event-driven architectures is having to accommodate the asynchronous nature of the interactions.
 Developers still have to unit test.
 Integration testing still needs to be done, as does performance and deployment testing.